LTims080913/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+    One reason why I believe a programer would choose to use a class component instead of a functional component is because utilizing the class component you can specify when you would like things to execute or occur unlike in a functional component where everything happens top-down with the exception of async events.

 - [ ] Name three lifecycle methods and their purposes.

+    Three react lifecycle methods are: mounting, updating, and unmounting.
+The mounting stage is where your component is essentially birthed.
+This is the first time it loads.
+In mounting, you can find the constructor which initializes the state and class of your component.
+Then this is rendered and react updates the DOM.
+Lastly, the componentDidMount() is triggered.
+This is where initial data is pulled from.
+Next we move on to the updating stage.
+After componentDidMount() occurs, it is rendered, where react again updates the DOM and refs.
+Next we have something that only occurs when new props are introduced, state is set, or a force update is initiated, that is a method called componentDidUpdate().
+When this is triggered, everything is then re-rendered, which also causes react to update the DOM and refs.
+Finally we have componentWillUnmount().
+This method will occur just before the component is unmounted and destroyed.
+Clean up actions are normally taken care of in this method.
+For example, clearing timers, cancelling API calls, or clearing any caches in storage.

 - [ ] What is the purpose of a custom hook?

+    The purpose of a custom hook is simply to keep our code DRY.
+They make it incredibly easy to share small portions of code across all of your files.
+Custom hooks are like the "mixins" of react.

 - [ ] Why is it important to test our apps?

+    It is important to test your app in order to make sure that it works the way that it should.
+For example, you would not want to creat an app form where the user cannot type in the input fields.
+This minor issue can be resolved through testing.
+You can also test things like the visibility of headers, inputs, buttons, and so much more.

 ## Project Set Up